createWebhook

 "use workflow";

-const webhook = createWebhook();
+using webhook = createWebhook();

 const request = await webhook; // Suspends until HTTP request received

-console.log('Received request:', request.method, request.url);
+console.log("Received request:", request.method, request.url);

 }